kochax/integration-testing-nestjs/README.md

 # integration-testing-nestjs

-> This project is created with template
+> This project is created with the [template](https://github.com/zsevic/nestjs-starter)

 > Minimal NestJS REST API service